+1 424 766 5955

 Marzamemi gained recognition in the 10th century thanks to the Arab inhabitants who named the village “Mars al-hamam,” meaning Turtle Dove Bay, and constructed the original tonnara, a tuna processing plant that became one of the most important in Sicily.

 While the tonnara is no longer in operation, Marzamemi remains an important center for artisanal fishing and processing.
-The village is known for producing a variety of delicious specialties including canned tuna, dried tuna roe (bottarga), smoked swordfish, marinated anchovies, seafood pasta condiments, and tuna salamis.
+The village is known for producing a variety of delicious specialties, including canned tuna, dried tuna roe (bottarga), smoked swordfish, marinated anchovies, seafood pasta condiments, and tuna salamis.

 The old center of Marzamemi, which dates back to the mid-18th century, is situated on a promontory and is organized around the picturesque Piazza Regina Margherita.
 On the south side of the square is the small fishing harbor with its colorful boats, and on the other sides are a series of charming buildings, including the Church of San Francesco di Paola, the tonnara, the prince’s palazzo, and rows of fisherman’s houses with their bright blue doors and red geraniums adding a splash of color to the scene.
 Narrow streets branch off from the main square, offering glimpses of the turquoise sea to the east and north.